cal-cs184-student/hw-webpages-rk/hw1/index.md

 ## Task 4: Barycentric coordinates

 Barycentric coordinates refer to a new coordinate system altogether.
 They allow us to interpolate values more easily, like the points of traingles.
 We take the original xy coordinates and produce linear combinations to get a new coordinate.
 The sum of the coefficients of the combination must be 1 to make sure that the points still lie inside the shape.
 We're able to have smoother transitions within the triangle's colors or textures due to antialiasing, and we also can sample points more easily.
 As we approach one vertex of the triangle, it will contribute to the linear combination more that the vertices that are further away.
+We can see this with the triangle below, where each of the vertices were assigned to be red, green, or blue.
+At the vertex, the assigned color has the most impact.
+In the middle of the triangle, where all vertices are equally as far away, each vertex's color has an equal contribution to the resulting pixel's color.

 <td style="text-align: center;">
     <img src="media/part_4_triangle.png" width="400px" style="display: block; margin: 0 auto;"/>